djhshih/guidelines-genai-usage/README.md

 GenAI misconducts that are easiest to identify involve fabricating facts and citations.

-In the legal field, many lawyers have been fired or sanctioned due to fabricating citations (e.g. in [Colorado](https://www.businessinsider.com/young-lawyer-fired-using-chatgpt-job-work-hallucinations-errors-2023-11), [New York](https://www.reuters.com/legal/new-york-lawyers-sanctioned-using-fake-chatgpt-cases-legal-brief-2023-06-22/),
+In the legal field, many lawyers have been fired or sanctioned due to fabricating citations, while using GenAI
+(e.g. in
+[Colorado](https://www.businessinsider.com/young-lawyer-fired-using-chatgpt-job-work-hallucinations-errors-2023-11),
+[New York](https://www.reuters.com/legal/new-york-lawyers-sanctioned-using-fake-chatgpt-cases-legal-brief-2023-06-22/),